openfort-xyz/sample-7702-WebAuthn/README.md

 We'll demonstrate how to build a complete smart account system that:

-- Creates secure passkeys using WebAuthn
+- Creates secure passkeys using WebAuthn.
-- Initializes smart accounts with non-extractable keys
+- Initializes session keys with non-extractable keys.
-- Signs and executes UserOperations seamlessly
+- Signs and executes transactions with the session keys.
-- Implements session keys for enhanced user experience
+- Sponsored and batched transactions using EIP-7702.
+- EIP-4337 based relaying and paymasters.

 ## Why WebAuthn + P256 for Smart Accounts?